 Fire is an overwhelming terror.
 On seeing one, one’s first reaction is to run for safety.
 A burnt factory means thousands, if not millions, of dollars lost.
-Firewall systems are critical infrastructure protection that involves high-power equipment or areas prone to high fire hazards.
+Protective wrap systems and firewall systems are critical infrastructure protection that involves high-power equipment or areas prone to high fire hazards.
 It stops the spread of fire by containing it within its source in case an accident occurs.

 Most people don’t expect their business to catch fire if it happens regularly.
 That’s why it’s essential to understand how to protect your factory against fire.
 Read to learn the key differences in fire-rated wall assemblies.